Declaring vs. Inferring

 is also assignable to string | null

-It might seem like the parser should detect the discrepancy when annotated, but inference would not have fared any better: in that case, the type of User['email']
+Note that it might seem like the parser should detect the discrepancy when annotated, but inference would not have fared any better: in that case, the type of User['email']

 would have been inferred as string